jadecobra/python_tdd_exercises/source/passing values.rst

             "I received this message: 'dict'"
         )
     ```
-    an [AssertionError](./AssertionError.rst) is displayed in the terminal
+    an :doc:`AssertionError` is displayed in the terminal
 - update the test to match the expected output

 .. code-block:: python